Layr-Labs/eigenlayer-docs/docs/eigenlayer/overview/eigen-token-overview.md

 - Gaming Virtual Machines: Securing the execution of gaming environments on the blockchain.
 - Databases: Such execution environments have complex dispute resolution which can be substituted with the intermediate step of being secured by EIGEN staking.

+### EigenFoundation Token Docs

+Please see the [EigenFoundation documentation site](https://docs.eigenfoundation.org/) for more information on the EIGEN token.